civican/legisinfo/44-1/bills/S-6/bill_text.md

 ### Section 38

-The Registrar shall grant membership in the Association to any person who holds a commission, or to any other person specified in the by-laws, who applies for membership and who complies with the regulations and the by-laws.
+The Registrar **shall** grant membership in the Association to any **person who holds a commission**, or to any other person specified in the by-laws, who applies for membership and who complies with the regulations and the by-laws.

 ### Section 47